Hello beautiful people !

 Sister Thompson from Utah, going to the England Manchester Mission.
-This is my companion, and surprise, surprise from America.
+This is my companion, and surprise, she is from America.
 She is so sweet and we get along nicely.
-Although, she is more introverted, we make it work and serve one another on a daily basis.
+Although she is more introverted, we make it work and serve one another on a daily basis.
 I am known in the MTC as being the Sassy Sister, (Yes, I am definitely working on it aha), and she puts up with it and slowly and surely, her sass is being revealed.
 I am a bad influence.

 Sister Jorgensen from Utah, going to the Scotland/Ireland Mission.
 So she decided to serve a mission because her patriarchal blessing told her that she would.
-At first I was discouraged by this, but she tries so hard and talks with such sincerity.
+At first, I was discouraged by this, but she tries so hard and talks with such sincerity.
 I know she will change more lives that she believes.

 Her companion, Sister Christensen from Utah, going to the Scotland/Ireland Mission.
 She is awesome.
 Her grandmother is Australian and she actually went to the 2014/15 Perth Convention because she is family in Melbourne that she was visiting at the time.
 She is obsessed with Australia that even her pencil case is a souvenir.
 She is my translator though for all things American as I’m sharing a room with the above Sisters, all Americans, from Utah.
 Needless to say, I stand out.

 Elder Winegar from Utah, going to the England Leeds Mission.
 He is so sweet and spiritually wise.
 We always tease him because he makes these lame jokes and then wrinkles his nose and says ‘just kidding’.
-Probably the catch phrase for these 3 weeks.
+Probably the catchphrase for these 3 weeks.

 His companion, Elder Corpuz from the Philippines going to the England Leeds Mission.
-He is a fire cracker.
-At first he was quiet, but his personality is coming out each and every day.
+He is a firecracker.
+At first, he was quiet, but his personality is coming out each and every day.
 He speaks with such spirit and is the most humble.

 Elder Brandao, or Elder Moroni.
 His name is literally Moroni – so fitting for our district.
-He is a visa waiter, going to the Utah Ogden Mission, but waiting in the England Leeds mission.
+He is a visa waiter, going to the Utah Ogden Mission, but waiting in the England Leeds Mission.
 Originally from Brazil, but he lives in Manchester.
 Love the English sense of humour !

 His companion, Elder Johansen from Denmark, another visa waiter for Provo Utah.
 He will be serving in the Denmark Copenhagen Mission in the meantime.
-These two, they really compliment eachother as a companionship and are just a breath of positive energy.
+These two, they really compliment each other as a companionship and are just a breath of positive energy.

 I don’t have much time, but enjoy the photos and so long until next week !

-I am aware there is nothing spiritual about this email at all, but just know that as much as I miss all of you, that I am really enjoying myself and know that this is where I need to be.
+I am aware there is nothing spiritual about this email at all but just know that as much as I miss all of you, that I am really enjoying myself and know that this is where I need to be.